The Nazaré Canyon is responsible for delivering the biggest surfable waves of all time. We took a dive into the abyss.

 The natural gorge ends near Praia do Norte, with depths reaching 150 meters.

 Can you imagine an underwater Grand Canyon?
-If water would drain off the Atlantic Ocean, you'd be walking through the pass with huge rocks on both sides.
+If water drains off the Atlantic Ocean, you'd be walking through the pass with huge rocks on both sides.

 The mechanics of the Nazaré Canyon wave help us understand why surfers get the largest swells of all time at this spot.